 Already the industry comprises over $150 billion in farm gate value—bigger than the global beef industry.
 Some estimates suggest that the industry could see another $200–400 billion in investments by 2050 in farm infrastructure alone.
 Combined with the growth in ancillary businesses, such feed innovations, grow-out technology, and animal health, aquaculture represents a massive potential for investment—and for environmental impact.

 As new technologies and species develop, aquaculture will grow within new and existing geographies.
 Aquaculture is now the fastest growing form of food production on the planet, growing at an annual rate of 6% per year.
 Click on the image below for a larger version.

-“There’s a huge influence opportunity right now,” says Maria Damanaki, Global Managing Director for Oceans at The Nature Conservancy.
+“There’s a huge influence opportunity right now,” says Maria Damanaki, former Global Managing Director for Oceans at The Nature Conservancy.
 “How can we direct innovation and growth in aquaculture towards opportunities that also improve aquaculture’s environmental performance?”